 Assistant Professor of Philosophy

-Areas of Competence: Philosophy of Action, Philosophy of Mind and Language, Philosophy of Perception, Existentialism.
+Areas of Competence: Philosophy of Mind and Language, Philosophy of Perception, Existentialism.

 Berislav Marusic received his Ph.D. from the University of California, Berkeley in 2007, and his A.B. from Harvard University in 2001.
-Beri has two main research projects.
-The first lies at the intersection of the philosophy of action and epistmeology; the second is concerned with philosophical skepticism.
+He has two main research projects.
+The first lies at the intersection of the philosophy of action and epistemology; the second is concerned with philosophical skepticism.
 He is also interested in the nature of reasons, existentialism and the history of modern philosophy.

 University of California, Berkeley, Ph.D.

 Awards and Honors

 Davis Teaching and Learning Fellowship, Brandeis University (2012)

 Fink Prize in Philosophy, U.C.
 Berkeley (2006)

 Outstanding Graduate Student Instructor Award, U.C.
 Berkeley (2003)